KaanGroup/ZeFinder-Roblox-Group-Find/README.md

 ### Running :
   3. Make Tor proxies using Xolo's Tor proxy generator in /ProxyGen/main.py
   4. Run /main.py
-## Region unlocking cookies(⚠️DANGEROUS PLS ONLY USE EMPTY BACON ACCOUNTS)
+### Region unlocking cookies(⚠️DANGEROUS PLS ONLY USE EMPTY BACON ACCOUNTS)
-  ⚠️WARNING DO NOT USE ACCOUNTS THAT CONTAIN ROBUX/VALUEBLES⚠️ U can region unlock cookies using https://eggy.cool/iplockbypass?cookie= UR COOKIE DO NOT USE VALUEBLE ACCOUNTS, Eggy.cool is a registered cookie stealer, if u put an account that contain robux on there it i'll 100% get robbed
+⚠️WARNING DO NOT USE ACCOUNTS THAT CONTAIN ROBUX/VALUEBLES⚠️ U can region unlock cookies using this link and adding ur cookie at the end https://eggy.cool/iplockbypass?cookie= DO NOT USE VALUEBLE ACCOUNTS, **Eggy.cool is a registered cookie stealer**, if u put an account that contain robux on there it i'll 100% get robbed
 ## Remember :
 Proprietary License